illgottencranes/atxxi_practice_data/README.md

 _Columns:_

-- Starts with “total_” - combined use numbers for both you and your opponents, your wins and their wins for that ship combined.
+- Starts with “total_” - combined ship use numbers for both you and your opponents, your wins and their wins for that ship combined.

-- Starts with “our_” - use numbers for you, your wins with that ship.
+- Starts with “our_” - ship use numbers for you, your wins with that ship.

-- Starts with “opp_” - use numbers for your opponent, their wins against you with that ship.
+- Starts with “opp_” - ship use numbers for your opponent, their wins against you with that ship.

 ## 3.6 - Ship vs. ship matchups